Mark Peel (chef): Career

 Peel authored three cookbooks (two with ex-wife Nancy Silverton).
 His cookbook, New Classic Family Dinners, written with Martha Rose Shulman was selected as one of the Top Ten Cookbooks of 2009 by Amazon and one of the Top 25 Cookbooks of 2009 by Food & Wine.
 Though Peel was known for his Mediterranean fare, the book is a collection of his favorite traditional American cuisine recipes.

 Peel appeared twice as a contestant on Top Chef Masters, twice as a judge on Top Chef in 2009 and 2010, and on several iterations of Hell's Kitchen, Knife Fight, and Kitchen Nightmares.
 On occasion, he joined programs on the Food Network, Hallmark Channel, and other television outlets to demonstrate food preparation.

 Peel's most recent venture was Prawn Coastal, a casual broth-based seafood concept located in Grand Central Market in Los Angeles.
 Prawn Coastal was initially launched as Bomba in 2015, and was re-branded in 2017.
+Prawn closed in March 2022.